 With crowdtesting, you don’t even need to try!
 The variety of environments is given.
 Crowdtesting platforms offer a large number of testers, which can test your software on thousands of unique mobile or web environments.

-In fact, in Buglance, out of 10,000+ devices offered you can even specify the devices you would like to test your application on.
-By narrowing down the devices, you can tackle already existing issues, or compliment the in-house devices you are using for testing.
+In fact, in Buglance, out of 10,000+ devices offered, you can even specify the devices you would like to test your application on.
+By narrowing down the devices, you can tackle existing issues or complement the in-house devices you are using for testing.

-The environment diversity is not restricted only to devices.
-Let’s say your software is a web-based one, this diversity is not of much interest to you.
-Then, for example, testing compatibility of browsers and their different versions can definitely save your team a lot of time and headache.
+Environment diversity is not restricted only to devices.
+Let’s say your software is a web-based one; this diversity is not of much interest to you.
+Then, for example, testing the compatibility of browsers and their different versions can definitely save your team a lot of time and headache.

 Before we dive into how and why crowdtesting makes processes more efficient and scalable, let’s talk about why you would want to scale or make things more efficient in the first place.

-In smaller companies, developer teams are usually the ones to code and test the software all at the same time.
+In smaller companies, developer teams are usually the ones to code and tests the software all at the same time.

-Statistically, in single component applications around 20 percent of all development hours goes to testing.
-For a two-component application, this time increases to around 30 percent.
+Statistically, in single-component applications, around 20% of all development hours go to testing.
+For a two-component application, this time increases to around 30%.

-Only rarely enterprise level applications, or any commonly used application consists of three or less components.
+Only rarely enterprise-level applications, or any commonly used application consists of three or fewer components.
 And most likely, the application has a graphical user interface, which complicates things further.

-Indeed, an application with a graphical user interface (UI) would take up to 35 percent of your time.
-And for those who are working on a distributed application with graphical user interface, this number reaches the scary 50 percent.
+Indeed, an application with a graphical user interface (GUI) would take up to 35% of your time.
+And for those working on a distributed application with a graphical user interface, this number reaches the scary 50%.

-Not only the testing in more complicated systems is significant , it is also much much harder.
+Not only the testing in more complicated systems is significant, but it is also much much harder.

 Another thing to note - developer hours are extremely important and usually quite expensive.
 In the ideal world, you would deliver the perfect product on time!
 The reality is much harsher, and in fact, much slower and costlier.